alchemyplatform/aa-sdk/site/packages/aa-core/utils/getDefaultSimpleAccountFactory.md

 # getDefaultSimpleAccountFactory

-Utility method that returns the default Simple Account Factory contrafct address for a given chain
+Utility method that returns the default Simple Account Factory contract address for a given chain

 ## Usage